 Before you buy a single prop, think about light.
 A $300 skeleton in fluorescent overhead lighting looks like a classroom display.
 That same skeleton under a single amber uplight, half-hidden in shadow, looks like something that crawled out of your basement.
 Kill the overheads.
 Use lamps, candles (real or LED), string lights, and colored bulbs to build atmosphere from the ground up.

-For a deeper dive into color theory and bulb selection, check out our Halloween Lighting Guide.
+For a deeper dive into color theory and bulb selection, check out our Halloween lighting guide, or go further with the Lighting Your Haunt masterclass series.

 Layers Over Statement Pieces